Using webhooks

 If your server or gateway has an associated rate limit, or if you would like to control the speed at which Lob sends you webhooks for any other reason, you can configure the rate limit for each webhook subscription.

-To do this, Account Administrators can go to the webhook dashboard and either: (1) enter the rate limit when setting up a new webhook or (2) select an existing webhook subscription to modify the rate limit.
-Click the “Edit” button on the right-hand side of the screen, and enter your desired rate limit (per 5 second interval) and click “Update.”
+To do this, Account Administrators can go to the webhook dashboard and either: (1) enter the rate limit when creating a new webhook or (2) select an existing webhook subscription to modify the rate limit.
+Click the “Edit” button on the right-hand side of the screen, and enter your desired rate limit (per 5-second interval) and click “Update.”
 This change will take effect immediately.

 Replaying webhooks